-The place of the Sahifa in Islamic Literature.
+The place of the Sahifa in Islamic Literature

-East and West will have to revise their views regarding the earliest books of the Muslims, as the tradition therein contained shows that the book (Sahifat-ul-Kamila) had been committed to writing in the lifetime of Imam Zain-ul-Abidin (d.
-95 A. H. 713 A. D.).
-It must therefore be accorded a place among the earliest books of

-Islam.
-Ibn-e-Shahr Ashob writes on page I, of his Ma'alim-ul-Ulama.
+If the facts related in the traditional introduction are accepted, the scholars of the East and West will have to revise their views regarding the earliest books of the Muslims, as the tradition therein contained shows that the book (Sahifat-ul-Kamila) had been committed to writing in the lifetime of Imam Zain-ul-Abidin (d.
+95 A. H /713 A. D.).
+It must therefore be accorded a place among the earliest books of Islam.
+Ibn-e-Shahr Ashob writes on page 1, of his Ma'alim-ul-Ulama.
 "According to Ghazzali, the first book in Islam is the work of Ibn-e-Juraih of Mekka, containing traditions of Mujahid and 'Ata relating to the exegesis of the Quran and the accounts of Hadith; the next book is by Mu'ammar ibn-e-Rashid as-Sighani? then comes the Muwatta by Malik ibn-e-Anas; then the Jame' by Sufian-ath-Thauri.
-But the truth of the matter is that the first writer in Islam is Amir-ul-Mominin 'Ali (alaih-is-salam)

-who compiled the Book of Allah (i. e. the Quran); the next is Salman al Farsi; then Abu Zar al-Ghifari; then Asbagh-ibn-e-Nabatah; then Abdullah ibn-e-Abi Rafe; and then Imam Zain-ul-Abidin (alaih-is-salam) author of the Sahifat-ul-Kamila."
+But the truth of the matter is that the first writer in Islam is Amir-ul-Mominin 'Aii (alaih-is-salam) who compiled the Book of Allah (i. e. the Quran); the next is Salman a!
+Farsi; then Abu Zar al-Ghifari; then Asbagh-ibn-e-Nabatah; then Abdullah ibn-e-Abi Rafe; and then Imam Zain-ul-Abidin (alaih-is-salam) author of the Sahifat- ul-Kamila"

 This remarkable passage from the pen of ibn-e-Shahr Ashob reveals the astonishing fact that Salman al Farsi, Abu Zar al Ghifari and Abdullah ibn-e-Abi Rafi were among the first writers of books in Islam.
 These notable companions of the Prophet (razi Allaho anhum) flourished much earlier than any of the writers named by Ghazzali, viz, Ibn-e-Juraih (d.
-155 A. H./771 A. D.), Malik ibn-e-Anas (179 A. H. 794 A. D.), and Sufian ath-Thauri (D. 161 A. H./777 A. D.).
+155 A. H. /771 A. D.), Malik ibn-e-Anas (179 A. H. /794 A. D.), and Sufian ath-Thauri (D. 161 A. H. /777 A. D.).
 It also proves that the books of the earlier writers must have perished during the persecution of Shias and the destruction of Shia literature, as no trace of any of them is to be found today.
-Moreover, it is not astonishing that Ghazaali, who is well known for his bigotry and prejudice against the Shias, should have overlooked or ignored the existence of the works mentioned by Ibne-eShahr Ashob.
+Moreover, it is not astonishing that Ghazaali, who is well known for his bigotry and prejudice against the Shias, should have overlooked or ignored the existence of the works mentioned by Ibne-e Shahr Ashob.
 At any rate Ghazzali's information on the subject seems to be prima facie inaccurate as he even ignores the Seerat by Ibn-e-Is'haq (d.
-150 A. H./766 A. D.) which is one of the source-books of Ibn-e-Hisham (d.
-151 A. H./767 A. D.)1
+150 A. H. /766 A. D.) which is one of the source-books of Ibn-e-Hisham (d.
+151A.
+H. /767 A. D.)15

-The learned Ibn-e-Shahr Ashob too, seems to have overlooked the work of Saleem ibn-e-Qais al Hilali, which dates earlier than the Sahifat-ul-Kamila.
-Saleem's book has been described as the "Abjad-esh-Shia's (The A. B. C. of Shiaism) and the Sirro Al-e-Muhammed (The Secret Doctrine of Muhammad's Children).
+The learned Ibn-e-Shahr Ashob too, seems to have overlooked the work of Saleem ibne-Qais al Hilali. which dates earlier than the Sahifat-ul-Kamila.
+Saleem's book has been described as the "Abjad-esh-Shia's (The A. B. C. of Shiaism) and the Sirro Al-e-Muhammad (The Secret Doctrine of Muhammad's Children).
 The Fourth, Fifth and Sixth Imams have verified its authenticity.
-It is mentioned in the "Fihrsit" by Ibn-eNadeem and in the "Mahasin-ul-Wasael" by Qazi Badr-uddin (d.
-779 A. H/ 1376 A. D.) as the first book of the Shias, and has been published in the Matba'-e-Haidari at Najaf.
+It is mentioned in the 'Fihrsit' by Ibn-e Nadeem and in the "Mahasin-ul-Wasael" by Qazi Badr-uddin (d.
+779 A. H./1376 A. D.) as the first book of the Shias, and has been published in the Matba'-e-Flaidari at Najaf.